Learning to Fly: IP Flight FAQs

 How and When Do I Book?

-A couple of weeks prior to the Flight Booking Period for your program, IP will ask you to complete the Flight Form.
+It's a good idea to discuss your flight and travel plans with your family in advance of the flight booking process.
+Review our flight policies for detailed information on how the process works.
+When it's time to start thinking about your flight, IP will ask you to complete the Flight Form.
 On this form, you will provide important information that Corniche Travel will use to book your flight, including:

 - Your full name exactly as it appears on the passport you plan to use to travel to your program